MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/using-event-hubs-in-spring-applications.md

 ## Use Spring Cloud Stream Kafka Binder with Azure Event Hubs

-Spring Cloud Stream is a framework that lets application developers write message-driven microservices.
+Spring Cloud Stream is a framework that enables application developers to write message-driven microservices.
 The bridge between a messaging system and Spring Cloud Stream is through the binder abstraction.
 Binders exist for several messaging systems, but one of the most commonly used binders is for Apache Kafka.

 This guide demonstrates how to use Azure Event Hubs and [Spring Cloud Stream Kafka Binder](https://mvnrepository.com/artifact/org.springframework.cloud/spring-cloud-starter-stream-kafka) to send messages to and receive messages from Event Hubs.

-### Add dependency
+### Add dependencies

 To install the Spring Cloud Azure starter and Spring Cloud Stream binder Kafka modules, adding the following dependencies to your *pom.xml* file: